-Performance Objective 1: Technology will be incorporated into instruction in 100% of the classrooms at LES.
+Performance Objective 1: All students will have one-to-one devices and technology will be incorporated into instruction in 100% of the classrooms at LES.

-Evaluation Data Sources: Student products that incorporate technology

-Technology usage demonstrated in observations
+Evaluation Data Sources: Increased device usage Student products that incorporate technology Technology usage demonstrated in observations

-Strategy 1 Details Reviews Strategy 1: All K-4 students will participate in a weekly technology class as part of the specials rotation.
-Formative Summative Strategy's Expected Result/Impact: Increased computer literacy Nov Jan Mar June Staff Responsible for Monitoring: Master schedule Computer Lab Paraprofessional Strategy 2 Details Reviews Strategy 2: Technology will be added at the campus in order to move towards our goal of having a 1-1 technology to Formative Summative student ratio.
-Nov Jan Mar June Strategy's Expected Result/Impact: Increased access to technology Staff Responsible for Monitoring: Technology Department Principal No Progress Accomplished Continue/Modify X Discon ntinue • •
+Strategy 1 Details Reviews Strategy 1: All K-3 students will participate in a weekly technology class as part of the specials rotation.
+Formative Summative Strategy's Expected Result/Impact: Increased computer literacy Nov Jan Mar June Staff Responsible for Monitoring: Master schedule Computer Lab Paraprofessional Strategy 2 Details Rev views Strategy 2: Technology will be added at the campus in order to move towards our goal of having a 1-1 technology to Formative Se Summative student ratio.
+Nov Jan Mar June Strategy's Expected Result/Impact: Increased access to technology Staff Responsible for Monitoring: Technology Department Principal No Progress Continue/Modify X Discon tinue